JatinKhare/advancesmcusystems/lab2/README.md

 <img src="images\min_max.png" width="1000" />

-[Blue dots: max points, Red points: min points]
+[Blue dots: max points, Red dots: min points]

 1. We can see there is a lot of jitter in the maximum latency, and the minimum latency is in a very close range of values.
 (here also few values have been omited while plotting to make sure the range is small enough to visualize the data more clearly)